- Cashfloat provides many payday loans for teachers each month

 What is Performance-related Pay?

-In 2016, one in twelve teachers were denied a pay rise and nearly 10% of teachers left the profession, which was the highest leaving rate in a decade.
+In 2016, one in twelve teachers who wanted a pay rise did not get one.
+Nearly 10% of teachers left the profession, which was the highest leaving rate in a decade.
 The numbers who stay in teaching longer than three years has also fallen from 87% to 75%, which is the lowest rate since 1996.

 Payday Loans for Teachers

 The issue of performance-related pay especially affects teachers who are new to the profession.
 Already beginning at the lower ends of the salary scale and without experience to draw on, they are less likely to receive a pay rise.
-For older teachers, they might face problems since they may not be able to honour any financial commitments they undertook in the past when pay increases were automatic; staying on the same salary means salary is essentially worth less.
-Both groups are likely to continue to make use of lenders providing payday loans for teachers to solve any shortfalls in their earnings.
+For older teachers, they might face problems since they may not be able to honour any financial commitments they undertook in the past when pay increases were automatic.
+Staying on the same salary could mean the salary is essentially worth less.
 As a responsible and caring lender, Cashfloat is happy to help provide payday loans for teachers who are experiencing a short term money problem.